getstrm/pace/README.md

 ## Supported policy methods

-It's early for PACE (we're in alpha)|.
-The following policy methods (called a `rule set` in PACE) are currently
+It's early for PACE (we're in alpha).
+The following policy methods are currently available, and when put together form "rule sets", the basis of data policies in PACE:
-available:

 - Field transforms, e.g. "replace everything before the @ in the column `email`, or "nullify the `phone number`", including access definitions to differentiate between data consumers.
 - Filter conditions, e.g. "analysts in Greece can only see transaction from our Greek stores".
 - Tag-based rules, e.g. "do `something` if data is tagged `Greece`".
-- Global rulesets, e.g. "All data tagged `PII` should always be masked".
+- Global rule sets, e.g. "All data tagged `PII` should always be masked".

 These policy methods can be layered to create a powerful programmatic interface to define, implement, maintain and update policies.
 Create an issue if you think a valuable policy method is missing!